What Stays and Goes in a Home Sale

 You would expect that the things that cause the most issues in a real estate transaction are the ones that have some grey area.

 - Window treatments – this is one of my biggest pet peeves because it seems so many real estate agents do not grasp the concept.
 Curtains and drapes are considered personal property and do not stay with a home.
-Rods and Blinds, however, are attached and therefore remain with the house.
+Curtain rods and Blinds, however, are attached and therefore remain with the house.
+Window coverings, therefore, should not be listed as exclusions in the home sale as they are not considered a fixture in real estate but personal property.

-- A swing set – This can go either way because some swing sets are just sitting in the grass.
+- A swing set can go either way because some swing sets are just sitting in the grass.
 This would be considered personal property as it is not attached to anything.
-A swing set, however, that is cemented into the ground would be regarded as a fixture or part of the property.
+However, a swing set cemented into the ground would be regarded as a fixture or part of the property.

 - A mirror – this should be simple, but often it is not.
 If the mirror is bolted to the wall, it stays.
 If it is hanging on a hook, it does not remain with the home.

 - A wall-mounted television – this is another one that really can be grey to a lot of people.
 A flat-screen television should be excluded if an owner desires to take them to avoid confusion.
 Keep in mind anything bolted, screwed in, or attached to a wall is considered part of the house!
 In this case, the television wall mount is attached, not the flat-screen television itself.
 The television is considered a piece of personal property, whereas the bracket is considered a piece of equipment attached to the home.
 A sub-issue that often surfaces with wall-mounted televisions is how the holes in the wall left behind will be addressed.
 Do not assume anything here when buying a home.
 If you want the holes patched, this should be dealt with upfront and agreed to in writing by the parties.